Coccocoahelper/LegacyOptimize/README.md

-# LegacyEnhance
+# Legacy Optimize

 ## Installation

-Download an artifact from the LegacyEnhance repository, click on [Actions](https://github.com/Hankung7183/LegacyEnhance/actions) under the repository name.
-In the left sidebar, click on the workflow you want to see.
-From the list of workflow runs, click on the name of the run to see its summary.
-Under Artifacts, click on the artifact you want to download.
-Extract the jar file from the zip archive and move it to the Minecraft mods folder.
+Download the JAR from the [Releases](https://github.com/Coccocoahelper/LegacyOptimize/releases) section, and then move it to the Minecraft mods folder.

 ## FAQ